surh/wheelP/DATASETS.md

 * **All.filtered** Data frame of individual OD600 measurements for 440 strains that were
 assayed *in vitro* and that passed quality control.
-Assays were performed in 96-well plates and measrumentes were taken over 72 hours.
+Assays were performed in 96-well plates and measurements were taken over 72 hours.
 Data frame columns are as follows:
 	* Row: row letter in the 96-well plate.
 	* Column: column number in the 96-well plate.
 	* OD600: optical density measurement at 600nm.